-This concentration gives students the background necessary to create games and interactive environments with strong skills in one of several specialty areas such as environment design, level design, modeling for games, materials, scripting for interaction, etc. Students in the interaction and game design concentration are typically preparing for careers in the game industry in one of these fields.
+This concentration gives students the background necessary to create games and interactive environments with strong skills in one of several specialty areas of such as, environment design, level design, modeling for games, materials, scripting for interaction.
+Students in the interaction and game design concentration are typically preparing for careers in the game industry in one of these fields.
+Complete the required courses below and select either the Asset Development or Design Pathway.

 Curriculum